 Another day in London!
 Let's get this together by going underground to seek somewhere new in the city of dreams.
 Move over Queen Elizabeth II because your not the only Queen in this land!
 I made my way through Hyde Park with the summer sun out again, the weather had been faultless apart from a few spots of rain but my Royal day in London served sunshine.
-I need to get a grip on my sense of direction but like always I had my electronic map in tow so things were just fine.
-Hyde Park was super busy with tourists, locals and yuppie types having their lunch or just lazing around for the afternoon, its true we go cray in this country when the sun shines.
+I need to get a grip of my sense of direction but like always I had my electronic map in tow so things were just fine.
+Hyde Park was super busy with tourists, locals and yuppie types having their lunch or just lazing around for the afternoon, its true we go crazy in this country when the sun shines.
 I finally made it to Buckingham Palace to find a sea of tourists making their best attempts to capture the best photo of Britain's most famous Royal household.
 I'm British but I'm not that patriotic, sorry not sorry.
-Now be forever fierce Queen Elizabeth!
+Now, be forever fierce Queen Elizabeth!

 The city of Westminster has something else to show for itself, the powerhouse of UK politics is argued over within the Houses of Parliament.
 Behind the Houses of Parliament and the Elizabeth Tower, also known as Big Ben sit beside the River Thames but I was standing on the other side.
 It was more like Piccadilly Circus, London's Times Square due to the many yuppie and politics crowds, with a smattering of tourists thrown in for good measure it was just like a maze crossing the road.
 I'm not sure about the politics of accessing the Houses of Parliament and Commons.
 London I don't know how you do it to me, you're like a rollercoaster that has taken me to some mad places over the last week or so!
 The Elizabeth Tower is a focal point for the crazy tourists that descend upon this city in their thousands each day.
 I liked this London point of interest, unlike the palace real decisions are made!
+Interesting!